The Scenarios of Females Inheriting Hemophilia

 Daughters of a Father with Hemophilia and a Carrier Mother

-In rare cases, it is possible for a female to have a father with hemophilia and a mother who is a carrier, and thereby inherit an affected X chromosome from both parents.
+In some cases, it is possible for a female to have a father with hemophilia and a mother who is a carrier, and thereby inherit an affected X chromosome from both parents.
 Such daughters would have hemophilia, which may be mild, moderate or severe.

 Turner syndrome is a rare chromosomal disorder in which females carry only one X chromosome.
 If these females inherit the X chromosome that carries the hemophilia gene, they will have hemophilia.